crowdresearch/open-gov/_posts/2016-11-21-constitution.markdown

 - [Forum Badges][badges] and [how they work][badges-how]

 # Glossary
-- *Daemo*: The open-source, crowd governed, crowdsourcing platform
+- *Daemo*: The open-source, crowd-governed, crowdsourcing platform
 - *Constitution*: This document which outlines ideological and operational instructions for the Daemo platform.
 - *Community*: The group of all people who use Daemo.
 This includes workers and requesters.
 - *Worker*: Someone for whom at least 40% of their contributions to Daemo are through working on tasks